More Cappadocia

 Lunch was in a restaurant overlooking another valley of rock formations.
 Our next stop was the inevitable carpet factory demonstration and sales pitch.
 We had no intention of buying but the work was certainly beautiful.

 In my main you can see a little scene I came across in the carpark after our tour.
-The man bending was selling carpets his wife had made to the skirting (apparently they get 60% of the sales price).
+The man bending was selling carpets his wife had made to the cooperative (apparently they get 60% of the sales price).
 He pulled about 10 carpets of varying sizes from his car and they were all inspected and either bought or rejected.
 All of their stock, apart from commissions comes this way, the weavers work in their own homes.

-After this we headed for a small formerly Greek village.
+After this we headed for a small, formerly Greek, village.
 This village was one of those where in 1923 after the Turkish/Greek war, the villagers were forcibly repatriated in the population exchange between Greece and Turkey.
 A village full of Turkish people was moved here from Greece while the former residents, who were largely Greek, moved to a similar site in Greece.
 I came across this earlier at Kayakoy. https://www.blipfoto.com/entry/2572885654870426758

 My apologies for my lack of comments on your blips at the moment, our days are really full.
 I'm trying to look at your entries though.
 Thank you all for your lovely comments yesterday too and for the hearts which I have just noticed.
 Thank you